HarryZ7G/MCG-Site/public/Research Articles/insurance-industry.md

 # How Technological Trends Transform the Insurance Industry

-*Written By: Camilly Fuentes, Vraj Thakkar*
+*Written By*: Camilly Fuentes, Vraj Thakkar

-*Edited By: Sooraj Ruparelia, Safwan Patel*
+*Edited By*: Sooraj Ruparelia, Safwan Patel

 *September, 2022*